wttech/aet/documentation/src/main/wiki/BasicSetup.md

 #### Known Issues

-* When getting the following error on application deployment to the local Vagrant:
+* When getting the following error during application deployment to the local Vagrant:
     ```
     What went wrong: Execution failed for task ':deployDevClearCache'. > java.net.ConnectException: Connection timed out: connect
     ```